Cmohan/basic-gatsby-md-blog/README.md

 # Creating Links to Posts

 Gatsby has a handy tool called Node API that can help make the URLs for the post pages if we don't want to specify them in the metadata of the posts.
-These URLs are called slugs and once they're create, we can pull them with an API query to create links on the homepage.
+These URLs are called slugs and once they're created, we can pull them with an API query to create links on the homepage.
 This tool will be run through a file called `gatsby-node.js`.
 It's not included in the Hello World template so you'll need to create it in the root folder of the project, like our `gatsby-config.js` file

 ![Folder Structure with new gatsby-node file](/screenshots/12.png)